-The demo above created a data grid that contained a single Space instance.
+The demo in the Getting Started with GigaSpaces in Kubernetes created a data grid that contained a single Space instance.
 Real-life environments generally have to store large volumes of data, and therefore need more than a single Space instance (a cluster).

 Type the following Helm command to deploy a Space cluster with n Data Pods, with a partition count from 1 to n: